ethereum-optimism/community-hub/src/docs/developers/nodes/testnet.md

 :::

+Other Sequencer URLs can be found here: [Networks, Public RPC Endpoints, & APIs](../../useful-tools/networks.md).

+4. run the command `./run-op-geth.sh`

 ### `op-node`

-Using a terminal in `~/optimism-no-docker/scripts`:
+Using a terminal in `optimism-no-docker/scripts`:
    1. create a new file: `touch run-op-node.sh`.
    2. Make it executable: `chmod +x run-op-node.sh`.
    3. Copy and Paste this snippet of code into `run-op-node.sh`.